US Marine Air Corps |

 VMF-223

-duplicate vintage patch available
+vintage patch available

-for sale or trade ~ click here
+sale or trade ~ click here

 (canvas)